thanos-io/thanos/kube/README.md

 What it does:
   - run minikube
   - setup kubectl and local custom kube/config
-  - deploy local Prometheus which will be exposed on 10.0.0.88:9090 accessible from you local machine.

 To use cluster from your terminal do:
 `source ./kube/envs.sh`